jritt1337/jritt1337/README.md

 # Hello there!
 I'm Josh, and I'm an IT Professional!
 I'm a tech enthusiast with a passion for working with computers and anything tech related.
+I've always had a knack with picking up and learning most technologies I interact with.
+I've a familiarity with Windows, Linux, and more recently MacOS.
 I hope that this will serve as a place to document some of my endeavors.
 Have a look at some of my projects!

 ## Microsoft Azure
 - [Deploying and Managing Active Directory in Microsoft Azure](https://github.com/jritt1337/Azure-AD) (under cleanup)